Package Integrity Testing

 Environmental conditioning, accelerated aging and distribution simulation testing provide a controlled means to expose a package to the predicted environmental and dynamic stresses that the samples may encounter in the real world.
 Package strength testing and package integrity testing provide the means to evaluate the packaging after exposure.

-As an industry leader in medical device packaging testing with 25 years of experience, DDL specializes in package integrity testing.
+As an industry leader in medical device packaging testing with over 25 years of experience, DDL specializes in package integrity testing.
 DDL’s engineers are available to help medical device manufacturers better understand integrity testing, how it used in conjunction with strength testing and ultimately help provide validation for a package design.

 For more information, read our blog “Overview of ASTM F1929 Dye Penetration Integrity Testing.”